 If subtracting is not your forte, then you’ll love gotcha darts.
 Instead of subtracting from the target score, you accumulate points to reach the target score.

 It’s a fun game to play in a group and you can add variations to make it possible for beginners to play alongside more experienced players.
+An understanding of the traditional rules of darts can be beneficial.

 To be the first player to reach the predetermined score target eg if you decide on 301, the first player to get 301 points exactly is the winner.